Diplomatic history of World War II: Europe first

 At the December 1941 Arcadia Conference US President Franklin Roosevelt and British Prime Minister Winston Churchill met in Washington, shortly after the United States entered the war.
 They agreed on the key elements of the grand strategy.
 The United States and the United Kingdom would use the preponderance of their resources to subdue Nazi Germany in Europe first.
 Simultaneously, they would fight a holding action and limited offensive against Japan in the Pacific, using fewer resources.
 After the defeat of Germany—considered the greatest threat to the UK and the Soviet Union—all Allied forces could be concentrated against Japan.

-The Europe first policy remained in effect throughout the war, however the terms "holding action" and "limited offensive" in the Pacific War were subject to interpretation and modification at Allied leaders' conferences and by US senior military commanders.
-At Arcadia, the US agreed to send bombers to bases in England and the British agreed strengthen their forces in the Pacific.
+The Europe first policy remained in effect throughout the war, however, the terms "holding action" and "limited offensive" in the Pacific War were subject to interpretation and modification at Allied leaders' conferences and by US senior military commanders.
+At Arcadia, the US agreed to send bombers to bases in England and the British agreed to strengthen their forces in the Pacific.
 The British rejected American proposals for a "suicidal" invasion of northern Europe in 1942.
 Churchill pressed instead for a landing in French North Africa during 1942.
 With Roosevelt's support, in July 1942 Operation Torch was scheduled for later that year.
-Nonetheless, it was the strategic situation in the Pacific and related logistical requirements that dominated the United States' actions after its entry into the war and led to an initial focus on the Pacific.
-By 1944 and 1945, the balance of US resources shifted heavily towards the European Theatre as the Europe first strategy became a reality rather than just a stated objective.
+Nonetheless, it was the strategic situation in the Pacific and related logistical requirements that dominated the United States' actions after it entered into the war and led to an initial focus on the Pacific.
+By 1944 and 1945, the balance of US resources shifted heavily towards the European Theatre as Europe's first strategy became a reality rather than just a stated objective.
 Even in these later stages of the war, there was intense competition for resources as operations in both regions were scaled up.

 Tehran Conference

-Following preparation at the Moscow Conference in October–November 1943, the first meeting of the Big Three, Stalin, Roosevelt and Churchill, came at the Tehran Conference in Iran from 28 November to 1 December 1943.
-It agreed on an invasion of France in 1944 (the "Second front") and dealt with Turkey, Iran, the provisional Yugoslavia and the war against Japan as well as the postwar settlement.
+Following preparation at the Moscow Conference in October–November 1943, the first meeting of the Big Three, Stalin, Roosevelt, and Churchill, came at the Tehran Conference in Iran from 28 November to 1 December 1943.
+It agreed on an invasion of France in 1944 (the "Second Front") and dealt with Turkey, Iran, the provisional Yugoslavia, and the war against Japan as well as the postwar settlement.